Visual-based vs. Text-based programming languages

 - Mixing up special characters: On the same note as typo, a single incorrect character can stop your program from working properly.
 Take care not to use “:” instead of “;”, or “<>” instead of “()”!
 There’s a big difference.

-Now, we are glossing over a few details here:
+It’s worth noting that we are glossing over a few things here:

 - Yes, Scratch is a great way for people to get started with coding if they haven’t had any prior experience, but not all visual-based programming languages are the same!
 Scratch just happens to be targeted at people who are getting started with coding.